SAI BABA - NO EXPLANATIONS TO MANY QUESTIONS

 At the same time he is admittedly a master at seeming to tell something, but saying it so ambiguously or obliquely that it amounts to saying as good as nothing.
 I have to admit that I was taken in for a long time by some of his clever comments and half-spoken sentences...
 For now and again he suddenly breaks off mid-sentence and turns his attention to something else or another person.
 The disappointed person soon contrives an explanation, for this omniscient God must be telling something through this behaviour.
 I spent much time searching for explanations as if searching for a needle in a haystack, and they were seldom convincing when I did find them.
 I now conclude that, to a large extent, he thus avoids really telling anything, leaving the devotee at least an illusion of having the attention of God Himself.
 Those he talks to (very seldom more than one or two sentences) are expected to be overwhelmed with gratitude, to see it as a blessing for which one has striven through many previous lives packed with good actions!
 People want to believe such things, and they do.
 In the ashrams one believes in 'thinking with the heart, not the head'.
 No one seems to realise that the heart can deceive as much or even more than the head, and that it can be filled with feelings of inferiority, intense unfulfilled longing for love - or at least acceptance.

 There is no doubt that the subjective experiences of interviews are very good for most people (though not all, for some are told off strictly too etc.).
 One can read hundreds of accounts that use superlatives beyond all reason.
 I can now see myself as misled and so 'naively guilty' of a much too one-sided and gold-tinted account of interviews in my book ('Source of the Dream').
-Therefore I choose to describe my summary of Sathya Sai Baba interviewees' from the cold clarity of my eventual disillusion with them.
+Therefore I chose to describe my summary of Sathya Sai Baba interviewees' from the cold clarity of my eventual disillusion with them.

 After attending several interviews they tend to become an anticlimax to persons who have still have a mind of their own, because so little can really be learned about anything from Sathya Sai Baba .
 He just reels off his usual imprecise spiritual directions.
 Sometimes it is like a routine he enters, regardless of who is present.
 But this is certainly not how one's first interviews seem!
 Interviewees are often so worked up after months or years of his 'Wait!
 Wait!' instruction - and who can count what sacrifices and efforts many have made- and are mega-relieved (as if they were pools' winners).
 In interviews, many behave as if in a daze, there is often a sense of staring, hypnotic happiness.
 Especially ladies, mostly having been constantly starved for the slightest attention at darshan, often give themselves over to an orgy of gushing words about it afterwards, like 'blissed out', 'spaced out by divine love' and 'eternal moments of realisation' and what have you.
 All of this remind of some psycho-social orgasmic release of pent-up doubts and worries in surrendering to the delightful conviction, 'So I am really one of God's chosen children after all'.
 This conviction is always insecure, however, and Sathya Sai Baba will shake it time and again with his famous hypothetical 'tests of faith', i.e. his indifference, his neglect and much more besides until death... of that one could invariably be convinced and confident, at least!

-That Sai Baba cannot touch on sex discussion is revealing!
-It strongly suggests that his real views would awaken astonishment and would cause many to fall away from his movement and might also draw more attention to his own very widely testified sexual proclivities and preferences.
+That Sai Baba cannot touch on sex discussion strongly suggests that his real views would awaken astonishment and would cause many to fall away from his movement and might also draw more attention to his own very widely testified sexual proclivities and preferences.
 He lists lust as one of the seven or cardinal sins, without explaining what kind of lust even, though he always claims to have no bodily desires.
-However, many factual and convincing accounts by a wide variety of young men indicate clearly that Sathya Sai Baba has tried to change them into homosexuals for his own gratification!

 Return to overview page